Scope and Working Groups

 Chairs: Dr. Abdelhakim Khatab, Prof. Lyes Benyoucef, Prof. Claver Diallo, Prof. El Houssaine Aghezzaf, Prof. Uday Venkatadri

-Optimization of manufacturing and remanufacturing systems, design of green supply chains, optimal maintenance for extending engineered products lifecycle and remanufacturing, industry 4.0 and smart factories.
+All problems and approaches dedicated to sustainable and smart manufacturing: Optimization of manufacturing and remanufacturing systems, Design of green supply chains, Optimal predictive maintenance for productivity and remanufacturing, Industry 4.0 and smart factories, Sequential decision making, and Agentic AI production systems.

 9- Working group 'Digital Twins in Manufacturing and Logistics Systems'